 Buddha Nature Talks

-Buddha-nature has a wide range of (sometimes conflicting) meanings in Indian and later East Asian and Tibetan Buddhist literature.
-Broadly speaking, it refers to the belief that the luminous mind, "the natural and true state of the mind," which is pure (visuddhi) mind undefiled by kleshas, is inherently present in every sentient being, and is eternal and unchanging.
-It will shine forth when it is cleansed of the defilements, that is, when the nature of mind is recognised for what it is.
+Buddha-nature has a wide range of (sometimes conflicting) meanings in Indian Buddhism and later in East Asian and Tibetan Buddhist literature.
+Broadly speaking, it refers to the belief that the luminous mind, "the natural and true state of the mind", which is pure (visuddhi) mind undefiled by afflictions, is inherently present in every sentient being, and is eternal and unchanging.
+It will shine forth when it is cleansed of the defilements, that is, when the nature of mind is recognized for what it is.

 From Buddha-nature on Wikipedia